Investing Brokerages & Advisors

 Product details

 You won't need to make a minimum investment to open a basic Webull account.
-You can trade stocks, options, ETFs, futures, fractional shares ($5 minimum), and more within the app.
-Plus, when you deposit at least $500 into your account and maintain it for 30 days, you can earn free fractional shares.22
+You can trade stocks, options, ETFs, futures, fractional shares ($5 minimum), and more in the app during extended trading hours.
+Plus, Webull stands out for new-user promotions, such as free fractional shares or deposit/transfer bonuses.

 Pros